Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Patch testing identifies delayed hypersensitivity reactions, often related to skin contact with chemicals or metals like nickel or fragrances.

-Small patches containing allergens are taped onto your back for 48 hours, then removed and evaluated at intervals up to 96 hours later for redness or swelling.
+Small patches containing allergens are taped onto your back for about 48 hours, then removed and evaluated again over the next day or two—often around 96 hours total—for redness, swelling, papules, or vesicles.

 The Role of Clinical History in Reading Results